About FSO: Staff

 Jon Eder has been part of the Flagstaff musical community since the mid-1970’s.
-He is the Assistant Conductor of the Flagstaff Symphony, has been the principal clarinetist of the FSO since 1981, and is in his 37th year as a member of that group.
-Jon has conducted the immensely popular July 4th concerts for the FSO for the past 8 years.
+He is the Assistant Conductor of the Flagstaff Symphony, has been the principal clarinetist of the FSO since 1981, and is in his 39th year as a member of that group.
+Jon has conducted the immensely popular July 4th concerts for the FSO for the past 9 years.
 He is also the director of the NAU Academy Orchestra, and ensemble comprised of the best young orchestral musicians in Northern Arizona.
 A 1975 graduate of Coconino High School, Eder taught band, orchestra and jazz in the Flagstaff Public Schools for 32 years.
 Jon’s wide-ranging musical skills are notable; he has performed numerous styles over the years, and is equally at home in front of a jazz ensemble as he is a symphony orchestra.
 He has performed as featured soloist with orchestras in Flagstaff, Prescott, Phoenix and Mesa, as well as the NAU Wind Symphony; he has performed as a jazz soloist all over Arizona, and in California, Nevada, Montana and Nebraska.
-He is on a VERY short list of Arizona music teachers whose groups have earned Superior ratings at the state level in concert band, marching band, jazz ensemble and orchestra.
-His ensembles are in constant demand for performances throughout Northern Arizona.
+He is one of the few Arizona music teachers whose groups have earned Superior ratings at the state level in concert band, marching band, jazz ensemble and orchestra.

 Jon has a son, Joseph, who resides in Phoenix.
 Mr. Eder’s mother, Mary Jane, resides in Anthem.
 Mr. Eder counts travel, U.S. history and baseball as his outside interests.

 Cindy Gould has been a member of the Flagstaff Symphony Orchestra since 1985.
 She became principal trumpet in 2001 and was one of the featured soloists for the 2010-2011 concert season.
-In 2004 she assumed the duties of Personnel Manager and Librarian and additionally in 2007 assumed the part-time duties as FSO Office/Operations Manager.
+In 2007 assumed the part-time duties as FSO Office/Operations Manager.